TalDerai/speech-recognition-filling-forms/README.md

 For login page:

-	0. We need to provide more 5 files that secret and can't in public mode in git, so contact us: misha717@gmail.com
+	0. We need to provide more 5 files that secret and can't be published in public mode, so contact us in order to get those.

 	1.  run commnands:
 	        cd new_page_login